jdiclemente/prodigy-to-documentation-site/src/pages/docs/create-class.md

 * Offer a distributive class that is created on Prodigy.
 * Offer a virtual live class where users register on Prodigy and complete a quiz once complete.
 * Run a class that is available as in person live, where users register through Prodigy.
 After which you can choose to either require a quiz or simply mark the user as complete if they attend.
-* Use Prodigy as a roster system only for a live class, registeration can be handled off the sites and the attendance and completion is simply tracked in Prodigy.
+* Use Prodigy as a roster system only for a live class, registration can be handled off the sites and the attendance and completion is simply tracked in Prodigy.
 * Run a class live which is recorded and later also offered a distributive class.
 * Any combination of distributive/virtual live/in person live where you either require a quiz or not and where registration is either handled by Prodigy or a different system.
 ## Creating a Class